Free UAD Plug-ins with Every Apollo Purchase!

 Though the T4 cell makes the LA-2A shine, the overall transformer and tube amplifier design of the LA-2A also plays a huge part in its longevity and popularity.
 Though there have been reissues of the LA-2A, very little has changed from the original design, which is a testament to its reliability and linear response.

-Evolution and Revisions
+Evolution and Revisions of the LA-2A

-In 1958, Jim Lawrence founded the Teletronix Engineering Company in Pasadena, California, manufacturing broadcast products such as transmitter tubes, emergency tone generators, and full-scale radio transmitters.
 His first leveling amplifier was the Teletronix LA-1, of which only about one hundred units were ever made.
 One got into the hands of the legendary singing cowboy Gene Autry, who loved it and used it for his radio program and recording sessions.
 Autry’s fondness for the LA-1 was instrumental in its gaining acceptance.

-Jim Lawrence's first limiting amplifier was the LA-1, of
+Jim Lawrence's first limiting amplifier was the LA-1, of which about only a hundred were made.

 The LA-2 was the next iteration, featuring a larger VU meter than the LA-1, and the addition of the now legendary T4A optical attenuator photocell.
-A variety of cosmetic changes were made as well — including changing the metering switch from a multiposition toggle switch to a rotary switch.
-Nowadays, this predecessor to the LA-2A is extremely rare and hard to find, but is still revered for its own unique, slow, time constant.
+A variety of cosmetic changes were made as well — including changing the metering switch from a multi-position toggle switch to a rotary switch.

 An engineer by the name of Sid Feldman purchased an early LA-2 and showed it to the engineer on the hugely influential and popular Ed Sullivan Show.
-That introduction lead CBS to buy a pair of LA-2s and shortly after, RCA purchased LA-2s for its New York and Nashville operations.
+That introduction led CBS to buy a pair of LA-2s and shortly after, RCA purchased LA-2s for its New York and Nashville operations.
 Soon these broadcast compressors began showing up in recording studios around the country.

 In 1962, Lawrence reconfigured the LA-2 into the first LA-2A, sporting a gray faceplate and a change to the messy layout of the unit’s interior wiring.
 For the LA-2A, turret boards were placed in a long strip at the bottom of the chassis, helping tidy up the wiring inside the unit.
 This shorter, cleaner wiring enabled the LA-2A to have a lower noise floor than its predecessor.